Understanding Clinical Trials

 What is a Clinical Trial?

 Clinical trials are research studies that involve patient volunteers to help find different ways to treat diseases such as cancer.
 Each study is designed to answer specific scientific questions and help find potentially better ways to prevent, diagnose, or treat cancer.
-Virginia Cancer Specialists specializes in Phase III and Phase IV studies that focus on testing the efficacy of certain drugs.
+The VCS Research Institute participates in Phase I, II, III, and IV studies, testing drugs at a variety of stages and offering cutting-edge research.
+To learn more about clinical trials at VCS, download our program booklet here.

 When someone chooses to take part in a clinical trial, the care they receive is much like the care they would otherwise receive.
 However, there is often additional monitoring for the purpose of learning about potential side effects and benefits of the clinical trial.
 Some trials simply test a study regimen, and all participants receive this same regimen.
 Other trials may compare a study regimen to the standard treatment.
 In this type of study, participants are randomly assigned to receive one or the other.
 Neither the participant nor their doctor can choose which one they will receive for important scientific reasons.
 Some people worry that they will not know which drug they are receiving or that they will receive a placebo, sometimes called a “sugar pill”.
 Placebos are never used in place of a treatment that is known to work.
 Participants will always be told before agreeing to take part if a placebo is going to be considered.
 Tests that are not part of standard care are covered by the research study.